-The 189km2 Laboum licence area was selected due to the presence of a major regional shear zone, which in places is up to 5km wide and coincident with numerous gold anomalies as defined by the Bureau de Recherches Geologiques et Mines ("BRGM") in the 1990s.
-Historical mapping by the Company has a defined a 20km long zone of gold bearing streams and the presence of artisanal alluvial gold workings.
-The Company is in the process of undertaking a detailed soil sampling programme and concurrent high resolution ground magnetic survey along the gold mineralised portion of the shear zone.
+The 189 km2 Laboum licence area was selected due to the presence of a major regional shear zone, which in places is up to 5 km wide and coincident with numerous gold anomalies as defined by the Bureau de Recherches Geologiques et Mines in the 1990s.
+Historical mapping by the Company has a defined a 20 km long zone of gold bearing streams and the presence of artisanal alluvial gold workings.
+The company is in the process of undertaking a detailed soil sampling programme and concurrent high resolution ground magnetic survey along the gold mineralised portion of the shear zone.

 A number of the local structures identified by the geophysical programme coincide with existing gold prospects, as defined by the Company’s regional soil sampling survey, as well as the occurrence of recently mapped artisanal gold workings.
 Generally, there is a strong correlation between magnetic signatures and gold in soil anomalies with a number of inferred structures at the Tapare and Kalardje prospects remaining open along strike.

-Coincident with the ground magnetic and infill soil sampling programmes, the Company undertook a programme of geological mapping and reconnaissance sampling on a series of quartz veins discovered across a portion of the Landou prospect.
-A total of 24 veins have been mapped, cropping out along a discontinuous strike length of approximately 3km within a 750m wide corridor.
-Individual veins have mapped strike lengths of up to 250m.
-Fifty reconnaissance samples were collected from the quartz veins and the highest three returned elevated gold grades of 24.5 g/t, 16.15 g/t and 3.04 g/t.
+Coincident with the ground magnetic and infill soil sampling programmes, the company undertook a programme of geological mapping and reconnaissance sampling on a series of quartz veins discovered across a portion of the Landou prospect.
+A total of 24 veins have been mapped, cropping out along a discontinuous strike length of approximately 3 km within a 750 m wide corridor.
+Individual veins have mapped strike lengths of up to 250 m.
+Fifty reconnaissance samples were collected from the quartz veins and the highest three returned elevated gold assay results of 24.5 g/t, 16.15 g/t and 3.04 g/t.

-Rock chip samples of sheared metasedimentary rocks have returned grades up to 6.85 g/t, while visible gold has also been identified within a panned concentrate of a sample collected from a reconnaissance trench, indicating the high prospectivity of the project area.
+Rock-chip samples of sheared metasedimentary rocks have assayed at up to 6.85 g/t Au, while visible gold has also been identified within a panned concentrate of a sample collected from a reconnaissance trench, indicating the high prospectivity of the project area.